droemer7/localize/README.md

 # Localize

-A collection of mobile robot localization algorithms, integrated with ROS and the [MuSHR car](https://mushr.io).
-Currently only Adaptive Monte Carlo Localization is implemented.

-**Author:** Dane Roemer
+Adaptive Monte Carlo Localization integrated with ROS and the [MuSHR car](https://mushr.io).
+Initially there were thoughts of implementing other algorithms in this repository, but that is not likely to happen given priorities on other projects.

 </br>